kognise/website/src/content/writing/pickleball.md

 <img style='max-width: 280px;' src='/writing-images/pickleball/court-3.png' alt='Pickleball court, score 1 0 2' width='737' height='954' />

 Now, player 2 does a great serve, the receiving team hits the ball back, and player 2's team screws up and misses the ball, or maybe hits it out of the court.
 The serving team committed a fault again.
 The receiving team still can't score a point, but the serving player needs to change because player 2 screwed up.
 However, this time it was player 2 and not player 1 — so the ball needs to go to the opposing team!
-So, all the labels reset.
+So, all the server numbers reset.
 The receiving team becomes the serving team, the serving team becomes the receiving team, and the rightmost players become the player 1s:

 <img style='max-width: 280px;' src='/writing-images/pickleball/court-4.png' alt='Pickleball court, score 0 1 1' width='737' height='954' />